 I know I’ve just told you that comedogenic ingredient lists aren’t reliable.
 I stand by that.
-They won’t tell you FOR SURE that something’ll give you pimples.
+They won’t tell you FOR SURE if something’ll give you pimples.

 But they can act as guidelines.
 If anything listed as Highly Comedogenic tops the ingredient list – or is in the top 5 – of that serum or moisturiser you’re eyeing, there’s a chance it could cause problems.

-You won’t know for sure until you’ve tried it, but if you’re terrified of pimples, chances are you don’t want to try it.
+You won’t know for sure until you’ve try it, but if you’re terrified of pimples, chances are you don’t want to try it.
 In your shoes, I wouldn’t go there.

 The best way to know for sure, though, is to keep a skincare journal.
 That’s how I found out that my skin can tolerate cocoa butter but anything with Palmitate and Myristate in the name is gonna make it breakout like crazy.